goudreinette/blog/_src/posts/2017-05-16-writing-a-lisp-continuations.md

 ```

 ## Ordinary functions
-In my lisp, continuations are just ordinary functions.
+In my lisp, continuations are just ordinary functions, containing a `short-circuit` form.
-The primitive is the `short-circuit` form.
-It short circuits evaluation, immediately transfering control over to the continuation.
+This transparency makes debugging easier, and the implementation smaller.

 ```scheme
 (lambda (x) (<primitive> (+ 1 (+ 2 (+ 3 (+ x 5))))))
 ```

-Invoking it skips the surrounding expression.
+When invoked, `short-circuit` immediately transfers control to the continuation, skipping the surrounding expression.

 ```scheme
 (* 10 (cont 10)) ; 21, not 210